brianolive/brianolive.github.io/_posts/2019-03-16-range-based-for-loop.md

   - Coding Standard
 ---

 Do you see anything that can be improved upon in this code? <!--more--> Click the CodePen window to see the 'smelted' alternative - i.e. the improvement.
 What's the difference?
-Is the first way OK is some instances?
+Is the first way OK in some instances?

 <p class="codepen" data-height="300" data-theme-id="29882" data-default-tab="result" data-user="brianolive" data-slug-hash="pYVNpb" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Code Smelt 1">
   <span>See the Pen <a href="https://codepen.io/brianolive/pen/pYVNpb/">